komo97/GBDev-Cheatsheet/documentation.md

 ```

 #### Rotate accumulator right
-> Rotates register a right one bit, placing bit 0 at in the carry flag and the carry flag in bit 7
+> Rotates register a right one bit, placing bit 0 at in the carry flag and the carry flag in bit 7 and sets the flags like this:
 > <table>
     <tr>
         <th>Flag</th>